 Owaza are still not clearly defined and are left up to the judgment of the referee and judges.
 In the case of a new Owaza, or if the referee cannot make a clear decision, the referee and judges make the decision.
+The following are "OWAZA" and the number of downs.
 You should consider the risk that a move may not be recognized as Owaza before taking up the challenge.